ATTENDEE FEEDBACK from September 2018:

 “What BrainMind is all about is: Can we have a fundamental, exponential impact on this space and the benefits for humanity?
 This is what we all should be doing.”

-The BrainMind Summit hosted at Stanford convenes the world’s top thought leaders in both neuroscience and study of human consciousness.
+The BrainMind Summit hosted at Stanford convenes the world’s top thought leaders in brain science.
 Attendees explore a curated collection of cutting-edge discoveries in neuroscience, engage with the scientists behind those ideas, and advise promising early-stage companies - all with the goal of bringing brain science to the world at scale.

 Participants include Kyoto and Breakthrough Prize winners, BRAIN Initiative leaders, founders of the largest technology companies in silicon valley, chief scientists of major foundations, scientists on the cutting-edge of BrainMind fields, ethics, genomics, amongst others; founders of top venture capital funds, and prolific philanthropists.